guild-st-isidore-TO/fabrica-virtualis/README.md

 #### ARCA

-The Architectus Calculonis is a parametric 3D modelling toolkit that creates 3D models through Python scripts.
+The Architectus Calculonis is a parametric 2D/3D modelling toolkit that creates 2D designs and 3D models through Python scripts.

 ## MODULE STRUCTURE